jerhow/bookmark-squirrel/README.md

 UI is responsive and should look pretty good on modern mobile devices.

-It's a work in progress, with features still to come.
-You can see it in action here: [bookmarksquirrel.com](https://bookmarksquirrel.com)
+It's a work in progress.

 ### License
 Copyright © 2019 Jerry Howard<br/>